-Make sure to check the theatre, opera, and musical performances which are immensely popular in Kiev.
+Make sure to check the theatre, opera, and musical performances which are immensely popular in Kyiv.
 Later, head to one of the many city bars, sidewalk cafés, and enjoy a walk down Andriyivskyy Descent, a gorgeous cobblestone street lined with Art Nouveau-style houses and magnificent gargoyles.

 Located on the north-western shore of the Black Sea, Odessa is commonly called the “Pearl of the Black Sea”.
 This city was first taken by the Greeks, then again by the Ottomans, and finally the Russians.
 This formulates the interesting history this city holds which can be told through its many museums and artefacts.